How to Get More Twitch Followers

 1. Create Entertaining Content for Your Stream

-We conducted a study based on the opinions of just over 200 Twitch and Mixer viewers who frequent live streams.
+We conducted a study based on the opinions of just over 200 Twitch viewers who frequent live streams.
 Our findings suggest that the most important way to attract repeat viewers is by streaming entertaining content.

 Contrary to popular belief actually being good at the game you play wasn’t a high ranking factor.
 It’s also worth noting that when your view count surpasses 500, people searching for the social aspect of streams would be less likely to join your community at that point.